iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Operators Theory/Firmly Nonexpansive Operators.md

 ### **Characterization of Firmly Nonexpansiveness**

 A set of expressions are equivalent for all firmly nonexpansive operators.
+The following reveals that there are some tight links between firmly nonexpansive operators and nonexpansive operator.

 #### **Thm | Equivalences of Nonexpansiveness**